 Elliott deeply believes the right to vote is a fundamental feature of government and has resultantly sponsored several bills aimed at efficiently reforming Connecticut’s electoral system.
 Among these are a bill that would restore voting privileges of formerly incarcerated individuals on parole and a bill that would implement a ranked-choice voting system, which would allow a voter to rank candidates by their preference.

 He has spearheaded efforts to legalize the use of recreational marijuana, sought to equalize property tax rates, and consistently supported establishing a more equitable tax structure.

-Elliott currently serves as Assistant Majority Leader and vice chair of the Commerce Committee.
-He is also a member of the Finance, Revenue & Bonding Committee and Energy & Technology Committee.
+Elliott currently serves as the Chair of the Higher Education and Employment Advancement Committee.
+He is also a member of the Finance, Revenue & Bonding Committee and the Public Health Committee.